m-gagne/textmeta/README.md

       }
     }

-#### Rule Types:
+### Rule Types:

 * "FirstSingle" : Will capture the first match.
 * "All" : Will capture all matches.
 * "AllUnique" : Will capture all matches and return the list of unique strings.

-#### Start/End Keywords
+### Start/End Keywords

-If you want to run your expression on a subset of the text, then specify the start/end keywords and only the text inbetween will be used.
+If you want to run your expression on a subset of the text, then specify the start/end keywords and only the text in between will be used.

-## Sample PDF
+### Sample PDF

 The result of processing the sample file [sample_doc.pdf](https://github.com/m-gagne/PDF2AzSearch/blob/master/sample/sample_doc.pdf) using the sample [rules.json](https://github.com/m-gagne/PDF2AzSearch/blob/master/functions/pdfmetafunc/rules.json) is the following result: